okjuan/vbook/_posts/2025-08-07-england-trip.md

 - scooter to Old Vic for free Sofar Sounds gig
 - walk through Queen Square, then back to Old Vic for next set of Sofar Sounds gig
 - attend stand up comedy @ The Gaffe Comedy club
+- get takeout from KFC and get uber to Airbnb

 Our {% vbook_post time in the Irish countryside | 2025-08-07-ireland-trip %} was fantastic.
 There we found the conventional tourist attractions well worth seeing.